 The Acquisition: How Did We Get Here?

 Over a two-year search, we surveyed real estate in three states.
-Features we were seeking included water, good soil for gardens and agricultural endeavors, land for livestock, good southern exposure, buildings enough to house us and our stuff.
-There is an incredible amount of information available via the internet including real estate brokerage websites, county property searches which provide a lot of background on a property often with aerial and terrain maps with parcel lot lines, Google Earth terrain, and aerial views, and Department of Ecology Well Logs – which also have terrain maps, all allowed us to walk a property without leaving our living room.
+Features we were seeking included water, good soil for gardens and agricultural endeavors, land for livestock, good southern exposure, and buildings enough to house us and our stuff.
+There is an incredible amount of information available via the internet including real estate brokerage websites, county property searches that provide a lot of background on a property often with aerial and terrain maps with parcel lot lines, Google Earth terrain and aerial views, and Department of Ecology Well Logs that also have terrain maps, all allowed us to walk a property without leaving our living room.